-Learn to incorporate your EndNote Library citations into a written MS Word document in the particular style your manuscript requires.
+Learn how to incorporate your EndNote Library citations into a MS Word document in the particular style your manuscript requires.
+Attendees will also learn how to locate and import specialized output styles.
 Attending EndNote Basic, or prior knowledge of building and managing an EndNote library, is recommended.
-Attendees will also learn to locate and import specialized output styles.

 EndNote, Special Topics